jjg/babys-first-8/README.md

 ## About

-A few weeks ago I watched a documentary about the [Roland 808] and it got me interested in "analog" sequencers.
+A few weeks ago I watched a documentary about the [Roland TR-808](https://en.wikipedia.org/wiki/Roland_TR-808) and it got me interested in analog sequencers.
 The machines fascinated me because they are actual analog/digital "chimeras", using digital logic to control analog signals.
 I decided I wanted to build one of my own design and after a little bit of reading and some conversations with musicians who use them I figured out what I would need to put something together.

-Around the same time I noticed that these machines had a lot in common with another "maker project" I've considered; building a child's "busybox".
-These are boxes covered in buttons, switches, lights and other mechanical bits designed to entertain children.
-The controls on busyboxen I've seen serve no purpose (they are just fun to play with) but after noticing the simularity between these and analog sequencers/synthesizers I came up with the idea to combine them, and "Baby's First 8" was born.
+Around the same time I noticed that these machines had a lot in common with another "maker project" I've considered; building a child's ["busy board"](https://www.etsy.com/market/busy_board).
+These are boards (or boxes) covered in buttons, switches, lights and other mechanical bits designed to entertain children.
+The controls on busy boards I've seen serve no specific purpose (they are just fun to play with) but after noticing the simularity between these and analog sequencers/synthesizers I came up with the idea to combine them, and "Baby's First 8" was born.

 The idea is to create a childproof box of controls that is fun to play with, but is also a functioning sequencer + synthesizer.
 Minimally this should be a slightly unusual busybox but it may also teach children how to compose electronic music as a side-effect.